Application Procedures and Benefits

 - Use of USF libraries and databases.

-- Private office with phone, computer, voicemail, e-mail account, and internet access.
+- Office with phone, computer, voicemail, e-mail account, and internet access.

 - Membership to the University of San Francisco Koret recreational center.

-To apply for the USF-CAPS Post-Doctoral Fellowship, please upload the following materials to the University of San Francisco-CAPS designation in the APPA-CAS portal* (see link below) by Friday, January 24th, 2020 (NOTE: DEADLINE HAS BEEN EXTENDED):
+To apply for the USF-CAPS Post-Doctoral Fellowship, please upload the following materials to the University of San Francisco-CAPS designation in the APPA-CAS portal* (see link below) by Friday, January 6, 2023 (midnight PST).